bitcoinops/bitcoinops.github.io/_topics/en/silent-payments.md

 ---

-Traditionally, a new address should be generated for every payment.
-This is because when you receive several payments to the same Bitcoin address, it is a given that the same person or entity received all of those payments even if the outputs are later spent in separate transactions.
+Traditionally, a user who receives payments should generate a new Bitcoin address for every payment.
+This is because receiving multiple payments to the same address reveals that the same user received those payments, even if the outputs are later spent in separate transactions.
 This is known as [address reuse][topic output linking].

 Using a new address often requires a secure interaction between sender